 5 min read · Cost

-El Dorado County is foothill country end to end — El Dorado Hills custom, Cameron Park, Placerville, and the Tahoe-adjacent communities all carry meaningful wildfire exposure.
-Chapter 7A applicability is widespread; pricing reflects it.
+El Dorado County is foothill country end to end — from the El Dorado Hills custom market through Cameron Park, Placerville, and the Tahoe-adjacent communities, nearly every parcel carries meaningful wildfire exposure.
+Chapter 7A applicability is widespread, terrain is steep, and the insurance market is among California's most challenged.
+All three forces shape what a re-side here costs, and a good bid makes each one visible rather than burying it.

 El Dorado County re-side cost bands